waikato-datamining/adams-website/pages/download/instant-adams.rst

 application by simply specifying what modules you want to have and what version (e.g., daily build or from a release).

-Using `version 0.1.4 <https://github.com/waikato-datamining/instant-adams/releases/download/instant-adams-0.1.4/instant-adams-0.1.4-spring-boot.jar>`__ of the tool, the following Linux command-line generates an ADAMS application that consists of the modules for Weka, Groovy and Excel (`-M`).
+Using `version 0.1.5 <https://github.com/waikato-datamining/instant-adams/releases/download/instant-adams-0.1.5/instant-adams-0.1.5-spring-boot.jar>`__ of the tool, the following Linux command-line generates an ADAMS application that consists of the modules for Weka, Groovy and Excel (`-M`).
 Any modules that these ones depend on get automatically pulled in, i.e., you will never have to specify `adams-core`.
-As version, it uses the daily build for March 2020 (`20.3.0-SNAPSHOT`).
+As version, it uses the daily build for March 2020 (`20.4.0-SNAPSHOT`).
+For always using the latest snapshot, simply use `LATEST` as version.
 For a release, you would use, e.g., `20.1.1`.
 The option `-o` specifies the output directory and with `-v` you can supply one or more JVM arguments, in this case to use 1GB for the heap size in the start up scripts.
 The command will generate start up scripts for Linux/Mac and Windows in the `bin` directory.

 .. code::

-   java -jar instant-adams-0.1.4-spring-boot.jar \
+   java -jar instant-adams-0.1.5-spring-boot.jar \
      -C \
      -M adams-weka,adams-groovy,adams-excel \
-     -V 20.3.0-SNAPSHOT \
+     -V 20.4.0-SNAPSHOT \
      -o ./out \
      -v -Xmx1g